timkendrick/vim-quickstart/README.md

 ### Mac OS X

-1. Download the configuration files and include them in your Vim config:
+1. Download the initialization script and add it to your Vim config:

 	```bash
 	git clone https://github.com/timkendrick/vim-quickstart.git